b-lukaszuk/haskell_luzne_zadanka/book1/ch13/README.md

 [Go to: Table of contents](#table-of-contents)

-The solutions are in the `Person.hs` file
+The solutions are in the `person/`

 Given the follwing code: